Human Communication Studies

 Survey after survey of employers and placement specialists identifies high-caliber written and oral communication skills as the most important qualities desired in a job applicant.
 All careers involve human interaction and require the ability to process information and communicate it in oral or written form.
 Sensitivity to the diversity within and among audiences, such as employees within an organization or customers served by that organization, is also vital to communication competence.
-Therefore, a cross-cultural approach to communication is emphasized to prepare you for the global marketplace which is significantly more culturally diverse than ever before in history.
+Therefore, a cross-cultural approach to communication is emphasized to prepare students for the global marketplace, which is significantly more culturally diverse than ever before in history.

-Human Communication Studies graduates report that they are working for major companies in management, sales, human resources, higher education (admissions and student services), marketing, public relations, insurance, training, and various other leadership and service positions.
+Our graduates report that they are working for major companies in management, sales, human resources, higher education (admissions and student services), marketing, public relations, insurance, training, and various other leadership and service positions.
 They go on to graduate school, law school, and professional training schools.
 Some even own their own businesses providing such widely different services as financial planning, executive placement, graphic design, and communication consulting services.
 Using internships and academic minors as a way of preparing for a particular career, Human Communication Studies majors continually find themselves competitive in almost any career choice, due to their ability to adapt quickly to changing markets.

 Because job choice is almost unlimited, the job outlook is always good.
 As the American economy has switched to a more service-oriented one, the demand for employees with communication skills has increased.
 Even when there is a downturn in the economy, human communication studies graduates can adapt because their information processing skills make them more flexible and trainable.
 Additionally, developing an awareness of cultural differences allows for agile adaptability to a culturally diverse world.

-The Communication Club facilitates students’ scholarly and extracurricular interests by providing a venue to enhance their interaction with peers and professionals in the field.
+The Alpha Gamma chapter of Lambda Pi Eta, a national honor society sponsored by the National Communication Association, is one opportunity for students to get involved in campus life.
+The Communication Club facilitates students’ scholarly and extracurricular interests by providing a venue to enhance their interaction with peers and professionals in the field, and the student chapter of the Pennsylvania Communication Association provides scholarly opportunities and contact with professionals in the field.